Li Qiang: Domestic policy

 In January 2025, Li visited Shandong province, where he called on officials to expand trade-in programmes to boost consumption, expand charging and battery-swapping infrastructure due to the increasing number of new electric vehicles, and accelerate in the building of infrastructure and livelihood projects, including sports venues and modern water networks.
 In February 2025, he held a plenary meeting of the State Council, where he called on officials to "turn pressure into motivation".
 In the same month, during a meeting of the State Council, Li said China would adopt targeted policies to increase domestic consumption.
 He later also visited the research centers of China Telecom, China Unicom and China Mobile, China's three state-owned telecom service providers, calling on them to increase innovation.
 In March 2025, Li visited Fujian, where he called on foreign trade enterprises to diversify their markets, innovate trade channels, boost product competitiveness and increase the integration of domestic and foreign trade.
 In the same month, he gave the opening address of the China Development Forum, where he said China has preparations for "unexpected shocks".

 In April 2025, Li held a symposium with economists and entrepreneurs, where he said China should "respond to the uncertainties of the external environment with strong and effective policies".
 In the same month, he called for greater support for domestic consumption.
 In June 2025, Li attended a ceremony to swear in 49 newly appointed central government officials, where he said that the "task to comprehensively promote the Chinese path to modernisation with high-quality development is heavy and difficult, with the external situation remaining complex and severe".
 In the same month, he took a three-day visit to Jiangsu, where he called on for further policies on technology, trade and increasing consumption.
 In July 2025, Li visited Tibet, where he officially announced the launch of the Yarlung Zangbo hydropower project.
 In the same month, he attended the World Artificial Intelligence Conference, where he talked against "technological monopolies" in AI, which he said would lead the technology to be an "exclusive game for a few countries and companies", and proposed a "world AI co-operation organisation".
 In November 2025, Li gave remarks at the opening of the China International Import Expo (CIIO), where he called on the world to "embrace free markets and free trade" and said China's economy would ¥170 trillion yuan by 2030.
+In December, he met with the 1+10 Dialogue in Beijing, including heads of the International Momentary Fund, the World Bank Group, the World Trade Organization, the OECD and the International Labour Organization, where he called on them to reject protectionism.